 If you are a student or under the age of 26, STA Travel can find some incredible deals for you using their special partnerships.
 When we were students we saved several hundred dollars on flights to Asia by booking here.

-Whether you want to stay in dorm rooms, apartments, or luxury hotels, we’ve got your back with some of our trusted accommodation search engines.
+Whether you want to stay in dorm rooms, apartments, or luxury hotels, we've got your back with some of our trusted accommodation search engines.
 We personally use these websites to find the best deals on rooms wherever we go.
-To find the reviews of every single hotel and hostel we have stayed in, click here.

 Hostelling International is a unique association of hostels around the world that offers substantial discounts to members.
 Just a few nights stay at our preferred hostel in Switzerland paid off our membership price and then some!